Fim99/INFO_3225_Project/README.md

-# INFO_3225_Project
+# INFO_3225_Projects
-a rogue-lite style game made in processing
+an atom merging game programmed in processing a rogue-lite style game programmed in processing